 - a.
 Temporary signs visible from a public place must meet all of the following performance standards; - b.
-Temporary signs must not be illuminated (internally or externally), digital, or projected, except in: - i.
-CBD, centres, PPH and SSYP zones outside pedestrian street frontage mapped areas and heritage precincts;
+Temporary signs must not be illuminated (internally or externally), digital, or projected; and - c.
+Signs must also comply with: - i.
+Rule 6.7.2 where located on or above public footpaths; and - ii.
+Rule 6.7.3, where visible from the road. - d.
+Signs that contravene the performance standard for number, location and design of ancillary signs are restricted discretionary activities.